 - Copy of your current UAF contract letter.

-- Obtain the original immigration form I-797 Approval Notice from the Office of International Programs.
-This must be returned to OIPI after your return to UAF.
+- Obtain the original immigration form I-797 Approval Notice from International Programs and Iniatives.
+This must be returned to IPI after your return to UAF.

 - Your copy of the application packet if you do not have a valid H-1B visa in your passport.

 Remember to take your copy of the LCA and your current UAF contract letter.